mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `-t` makes VW run in testing mode.
 The labels are ignored so this is useful for assessing the generalization performance of the learned model on a test set.

 `-q` is a very powerful option.
 It takes as an argument a pair of two letters.
 Its effect is to create interactions between the features of two namespaces.
 Suppose each example has a namespace `user` and a namespace `document`, then specifying `-q ud` will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the `user` namespace and `y` is a feature from the `document` namespace.
 If a letter matches more than one namespace then all the matching namespaces are used.
 In our example if there is another namespace `url` then interactions between `url` and `document` will also be modeled.

+`--ignore` ignores a namespace, effectively making the features not there.
+You can use it multiple times.

 `--ngram` and `--skip` can be used to generate ngram features possibly with skips (a.k.a. don't cares).
 For example `--ngram 2` will generate (unigram and) bigram features by creating new features from features that appear next to each other, and  `--ngram 2 --skip 1` will generate (unigram, bigram, and) trigram features plus trigram features where we don't care about the identity of the middle token.